 COMMITTED TO ADULT LEARNING

-Group classes are a fantastic way of learning music - for developing skills, knowledge and enjoyment - by giving students the benefits of participation, discourse, observation, connection and building a valuable social network amongst other music enthusiasts.
-Offering group format piano lessons, music theory and composition courses developed especially for adult students, these classes provide an engaging creative and collaborative group platform, that also recognise and emphasise individual student goals and progress.
+Classes are a fantastic way of learning music - for developing skills, knowledge and enjoyment - by giving students the benefits of participation, discourse, observation, connection and building a valuable social network amongst other music enthusiasts.
+Developed especially for adult students, these classes provide an engaging creative and collaborative group platform, that also recognise and emphasise individual student goals and progress.

 Music Classes Canberra is independently run by award-winning composer and pianist, Rasa Daukus.
 An experienced and dedicated music educator, Rasa is passionate about teaching music creatively.
 She has taught tertiary level music as well as absolute beginners, written numerous collections of educational piano works for students, served as university lecturer, subject convener and curriculum adviser, presenter, adjudicator, and on the board of the Music Teachers' Association.
 Before taking up an artist residency at Ainslie Arts Centre, Rasa was the Director of Music at the University of Canberra for four years, where she developed an innovative and highly successful practical group-focussed music tuition program for continuing adult education.
 These classes are modelled on that program.